["learn"]

 2. Paloma

 If you’re looking for a bright and bubbly cocktail, the Paloma is a perfect choice.
-Made with tequila, fresh grapefruit and lime juice, agave syrup and soda water, this drink is a refreshing twist on the classic margarita.
-Garnished with a wedge of grapefruit, the Paloma has a sweet and sour flavour that is both tangy and refreshing.
+Made with tequila, fresh grapefruit and lime juice, agave syrup and soda water, this drink is a delightful twist on the classic margarita.
+Garnished with a wedge of grapefruit, the Paloma has a sweet and sour flavour that is gorgeously tangy.

 3. Tequila Sunrise

 Experience the perfect blend of sweet and tangy in the classic Tequila Sunrise cocktail.
-With its vibrant layers of tequila, orange juice, and grenadine, this refreshing drink is sure to brighten up any occasion.
+With its vibrant layers of tequila, orange juice, and grenadine, this pretty drink is sure to brighten up any occasion.
 Garnished with a slice of orange, it’s the perfect drink for warmer months.

 4. Bloody Maria